 If any of the above items apply, the survey is complete.
 Please submit the survey by [the health plan shall insert directions to submit the survey in this section].
 Thank you for your time.

-If none of the above items apply, please note the following items and provide a response to the following questions:

-If patients are served on a walk-in or same day basis, provide the date and approximate time that a patient walking in at the time you are responding to the survey would be seen.
+If none of the above items apply, please provide a response to the questions below, keeping the following parameters in mind:If patients are served on a walk-in or same day basis, provide the date and approximate time that a patient walking in at the time you are responding to the survey would be seen.

 If appointment wait times depend upon whether the patient is a new or existing patient, provide the next available appointment, meaning the earlier appointment date and time.